emencia/emencia-django-slideshows/README.rst

 (Use ``'None'`` as the second argument if you just want to override the config template).

-Note that if you the given Slideshow slug does not exist, this will raise a Http404.
+Note that if the given Slideshow slug does not exist, this will raise a Http404.

 With the cms plugin
 *******************